luispabon/wdisplays/README.md

 - Overlay Screen Names: Shows big names in the corner of all screens for easy identification.
 Disable if they get in the way.

-# FAQ (Fervently Anticpiated Quandaries)
+# FAQ

 ### What is this?

 It's intended to be the Wayland equivalent of an xrandr GUI, like [ARandR].

-### Help, I get errors and/or crashes!

-Make sure your wlroots is at version 0.7.0 or later.

 ### I'm using Sway, why aren't my display settings saved when I log out?

 Sway, like i3, doesn't save any settings unless you put them in the config file.
 See man `sway-output`.
 If you want to have multiple configurations depending on the monitors connected, you'll need to use an external program like [kanshi].
+Integration with that and other external daemons is planned.

 [kanshi]: https://github.com/emersion/kanshi
 [sway]: https://github.com/swaywm/sway